Schr\"odingerization for quantum linear systems problems with near-optimal dependence on matrix queries: Introduction

 In this article, we aim at developing quantum algorithms for solving linear algebraic equations from the perspective of Schr\"odingerization-form problems, which are characterized by a system of linear convection equations in one higher dimension.
 This approach is straightforward when $ A $ is positive definite.
-In this case, we can consider the solution $\bm{x}$ as the steady-state solution to the system of linear ordinary differential equations (ODEs) $\bm{u}_t = -A \bm{u} + \bm{b}$, as described in \cite{HJZ2024multiscale}.
+In this case, we can consider the solution $\bb{x}$ as the steady-state solution to the system of linear ordinary differential equations (ODEs) $\bb{u}_t = -A \bb{u} + \bb{b}$, as described in \cite{HJZ2024multiscale}.
 The resulting linear ODE system is then solved by the Schr\"odingerization method introduced in \cite{JLY22SchrShort, JLY22SchrLong}.
 Schr\"odingerization transforms linear PDEs and ODEs with non-unitary dynamics into Schr\"odinger-type systems via the so-called warped phase transformation that maps the equation into one higher dimension.
 The ODE system can also be resolved by using the linear combination of Hamiltonian simulation (LCHS) method in \cite{ACL2023LCH2}, which can be viewed as the continuous implementation of the Fourier transform in the Schr\"odingerization method.
-Compared to the LCHS method, Schr\"odingerization may be more attractive to the PDE community and more convenient to the use of the well-established computational PDE techniques to develop quantum algorithms.
-Another important feature of Schr\"odingerization is that, as a continuous-variable formulation, it is naturally suited for analog quantum computing, which could be realized in the nearer term compared with digital quantum computation \cite{JLY22SchrShort,analogPDE}.